-Greater kudus are found in southern and eastern Africa.
-The population is the most dense in the south.
-In East Africa, the population is broken up and there are many isolated groups in the mountains.
-In Uganda, Greater Kudu occur only in small numbers in Kidepo.
+Greater kudus are found in southern and eastern Africa, and their population is the densest in the south.
+East Africa’s population is divided into many isolated groups in the mountains.
+In Uganda, Greater Kudu occurs only in small numbers in Kidepo.

-Greater kudu are found in a variety of habitats throughout Africa.
-As long as they have good cover, greater kudu are able to survive in the settled areas of Africa.
-Greater kudu can be found in habitats that provide bush and thicket cover.
-In the rains, greater kudu remain in the deciduous woodlands.
-During the dry season they can be found in along the banks of rivers where there is rich vegetation
+You can also find kudu in habitats that provide bush and thicket cover.
+In the rains, greater kudu remains in the deciduous woodlands.
+During the dry season, they hang out along the banks of rivers with rich vegetation.

 Greater Kudu has most recently been assessed for The IUCN Red List of Threatened Species in 2016 and is listed as Least Concern with numbers totalling 300,000-350,000 individuals wordwide.

 Greater kudus are seasonal breeders in Uganda.
 They calve in the rainy season, February to June, and mate near or after the end of the rains.

 Females, if well nourished, can breed in two years.
 However, most females do not reach maturity until three years and males become mature in five years.

 Kudus have a nine-month gestation period, and calves are born when the grass is high.
 Calves remain hidden for two weeks before joining the herd.

 The kudu calves wean at six months.
 Male calves remain in the maternity herd for 1 and 1/2 to 2 years while the females stay in it longer.